 President and General Manager, Columbus Crew SC

-Currently in his second year with Columbus Crew SC, Tim Bezbatchenko was named Columbus Crew SC President and General Manager on January 4, 2019.
+Currently in his third year with Columbus Crew SC, Tim Bezbatchenko was named Columbus Crew SC President and General Manager on January 4, 2019.
 In his role, Bezbatchenko leads both the Club’s business and soccer operations.
 Bezbatchenko’s previous experience includes serving as Toronto FC’s Senior Vice President of Soccer Operations & General Manager from 2013-2018 and working as the Senior Director of Player Relations and Competition for Major League Soccer from 2010-2013.

 Before his time in Toronto, Bezbatchenko worked as the Senior Director of Player Relations and Competition for MLS from 2010-2013, a role in which he oversaw all MLS rosters, the MLS player pool, and team salary budgets.
 Additionally, he was responsible for youth and player development initiatives for the League.